-To celebrate his tonsil cancer treatment completion, Jason and his wife, Maria, along with members of the Provision CARES team, held a small, socially distant graduation ceremony at our Nashville proton center.
+To celebrate his tonsil cancer treatment completion, Jason and his wife, Maria, held a small, socially distant graduation ceremony at the Nashville proton center.
 With visitor limitations in place as a safety precaution, other members of his family joined the gathering virtually through FaceTime.

 The hospitality team at Provision presented Jason with a certificate commemorating the milestone, as well as a card signed by staff members who had come to know and love him over the course of his treatment.

 “We have just loved having Jason here.
-He brought a lot of energy into this place,” said Molly E., Hospitality Coordinator for Provision CARES Proton Therapy Nashville.
+He brought a lot of energy into this place,” said one of the proton center’s Hospitality Coordinators.
 “For someone going through such a challenging treatment, to see his smile every day and hear all his stories – it’s just brought a lot of joy to all of us.”

 To cap off the ceremony, Jason rang the victory bell three times.
 It’s a tradition for cancer patients that’s thought to have been started in 1996 by U.S. Navy Rear Admiral Irve Le Moyne.
 As Le Moyne was nearing the end of his cancer treatment, he told his doctor he wanted to uphold a Navy tradition and ring a bell “when the job was done.”
-Now, 500 proton therapy patients have rung the bell at Provision CARES Proton Therapy Nashville.
+Jason became the 500th proton therapy patient to ring the bell at the center.

 Provision prides itself on our Culture of CARE, which focuses on the dignity and value of every person.
 Jason said the culture was evident during his time at the proton center.
 “The care I’ve received at Provision has been excellent.
 The people’s attitude there is positive, and the overall atmosphere is welcoming, warm, and friendly.
 I just want to thank everyone there from the bottom of my heart.”